MainShayne233/breakfast/README.md

 ## Current State

-Development of `v0.1` is current underyway!
+Development of `v0.1` is currently underyway!
 Checkout out the [roadmap](./ROAMDMAP/v0.1md) to see what's comming/if you are looking to contribute!